mivek/MetarParser/README.md

 This java lib provides a Metar decoder.

-Use the ParseController class and its method parseMetarAction to decode a metar.
+Use the MetarFacade class and its method decode to decode a metar.
+Use the MetarFacade class and its method retrieveFromAirport to get the metar of an airport.
+This metod take the icao code as parameter.

 ## Model